MCDragusanu/challenge-veridion/readme.md

 - Stage 1 resets all the trees and logo features and re-builds the dataset.
 Modify the file `Logo.py` to alter what features are extracted.
 It prepares the trees and the vector features for each logo.
 Modify the `Scraper.py` to alter the scraping algorithm

 ## Stage 2
-- Stage 2 resets all the prior clusterization nad does the similarity clustering to detect repeating logos for franchise etc. **Requires that the tree and logo directories to be populated.**
+- Stage 2 resets all the prior clusterization and performes the similarity clustering to detect repeating logos for franchise etc. **Requires that the tree and logo directories to be populated.**

 ## Stage 3
 - Stage 3 does the more advanced clustering usign the k-means algorithm. **It requires the cluster, trees & logos to be populated before running.**